A bit about me

 Between 1994 and 2000 I ran a company called Panmaster Steelband Services, which supplied instruments to a growing Steelpan community in South Africa.

 In 2000 I joined Panyard, Inc in Akron, Ohio; I worked there until 2007.
 During that time I was a key player in the very rapid evolution of the pan, and was responsible for correctly determing the note sizes required to tune the 2nd Octaves on pan notes.

-In 2007 I left Panyard and moved to Denver with Angel; I worked for 2 years for Common Knowledge Technology as an IT specialist, in a vain attempt to get away from the then highly polarized steelpan world.
+In 2007 I left Panyard and moved to Denver; I worked for 2 years for Common Knowledge Technology as an IT specialist, in a vain attempt to get away from the then highly polarized steelpan world.

-In 2010 Angel and I moved back to Akron, and I started my own company, Pantuner Inc., which I run today.
+In 2010 I moved back to Akron, and I started my own company, Pantuner Inc., which I run today (.